lab2023/jasius/README.md

 Features
 --------
-* You can define your own document’s type from YAML config files
+* Content Construction Kit allows you to manage fields to documents.
-* You can manage your documents.
-You can add, edit, read, delete documents, search, order, list documents.
+* Manage your document, you can add, edit, read, delete, filter, search, order, list documents.
-* You setting access permission to documents.
-You can say that everybody or only user or specific user whose roles are admin, sales or etc or only John, Suzan can access this documents.
+* Set permission on your document by role, user based.
 * Add more attachment on documents.

 Requirements